 They constantly experiment with new initiatives on a quest to grow their business.

 And like scientists, great entrepreneurs back up their actions with data.
-The small experiments they do teaches them valuable lessons and points the business in the right direction.
+The small experiments they do teach them valuable lessons and point the business in the right direction.
 If an experiment works, they make a change, and if done right the business starts to grow.

 You should always base a pivot on research and data.
+One way to get that data is to set up key metrics and keep track on them continuously.
 Once you have a solid foundation for making a change, you’ll know what changes you need to make to what parts of your business.